Data generation accelerators

 These will be used in the data extraction, so we have variables which will map to each of the tables, for example the Products table (1)and a count for each table (2)

 Note also that the id fields for the tables have been set to Active (3).
 This is to ensure that the extracted data matches that in the database.
-If you were extracting into another database, this would be very important so you can ensure that the records can be aligned.
+If you were extracting into another database, or taking a subset of data, this would be very important so you can ensure that the records can be aligned.
+However, if you are cloning data into the same tables, then this will need to be turned off, so that a new id is created.

 Next you need to build the flow.